hopedeveloper08/university-chatbot/docs/rag-methods.md

 3. **FlashRank**: A powerful, lightweight and fast algorithm.

 This step refines the final set of retrieved chunks for better response quality.

+## Relevant Segment Extraction

+Sometimes, retrieved chunks are too long and contain unnecessary information.
+This can confuse the language model or reduce its ability to extract the needed details.

+To address this, Relevant Segment Extraction is used.
+Instead of passing the entire retrieved chunk to the model, only the part that is most relevant to the user query is extracted and provided to the model.
+This improves both the precision of the response and the efficiency of the system.